 Parsons project personnel responsibilities are outlined in the following organization chart.
-The site safety organization is structured so that field personnel report to the Site Health and Safety Officer (SHSO) who, in turn, reports to the Project Health and Safety Manager for safety-related issues.
+The site safety organization is structured so that field personnel report to the Parsons Field Team Lead or designee, who, in turn, reports to the Project Health and Safety Manager for safety-related issues.
 Subcontractors report to their own health and safety personnel.
 The Parsons Field Team Lead or designee is responsible for authorizing all work performed on any given day by reviewing the tasks and associated hazards with the assigned workers.
 This shall be done in cooperation with the Deputy PM from Feezor Engineering and the Radiation Safety Officer from Ameriphysics.